herickmotta/herickmotta/README.md

 Here are some ideas about me:

-- 🌱 i’m currently learning Javascript | ReactJS | NodeJS
+- 🌱 i’m currently learning Typescript | ReactJS | NodeJS
 - 👯 i’m looking to collaborate on great products!